The following are some basic tips for those working in educational or training settings.

 - Negotiation builds respect and works better than coercion.

-- Genius of good communication is to be at the same time as honest and as kind as possible.
+- The genius of good communication is to be at the same time as honest and as kind as possible.

-- Pay attention to gender and racial/ethnic issues.
+- Pay attention to cultural, gender and racial/ethnic issues.

 - Document your communications and interactions.